johngodlee/geotaster_git_workshop/index.md

 ### Setup Git with a GeoSciences Windows machine

-Git bash is already installed on the GeoSciences Windows machines.
+Git Bash is already installed on the GeoSciences Windows machines.
 To run it, simply click it in the Start menu Programs list.
+This should open a window which behaves like a UNIX terminal window, running the Bash Shell.

 ### Setup Git with a GeoSciences remote Linux session